- Install the marimo operator on your CKS cluster (for cluster administrators).

 Get the URL with the access token by getting the Pod’s logs:

-- Note: Replace
+Replace

-MARIMO_NAMEwith the manifest name.
+[MARIMO-NAME]with the manifest name. -

 Copy the URL with the access token and paste it into your browser.
-You should now see the notebook defined the manifest’s
+You should now see the notebook defined in the manifest’s

 sourcefield.